aleshaleksey/fansys23/08-spell-list.md

 If more than 3 criteria are chosen the lesser spirits will latch on to any three and ignore the rest.

-Other users of air magic can use "knowledge:arcana" to recognise that the spell is being cast in the area and use "summon wind sprite" at a higher level to hide their location without breaking the casting.
+Other users of air magic can use "knowledge:arcana" to recognise that the spell is being cast in the area and use "summon wind sprite" at a higher level to hide their location without breaking the casting.\

+**Upcast:** For every extra MP die the range of the spell increases by 120ft.
+When cast globally, this is an extra mile per 4MP dice.

-**Global**: The spell reaches to a range of two miles and gives the caster the location of all objects matching the criteria.
+**Global**: The spell reaches to a range of four miles and gives the caster the location of all objects matching the criteria.

 ___
 ### Summon Beast